Luming-L/Project/eddie.md

 > the largest amount of memory it used (maxvemem)
 # Array jobs
-mostly identical jobs with the only difference being input parameters or data sets.
+mostly identical jobs with the only difference being input parameters or data sets. submit, stop and delete jobs with just one command.
 # Interactive Sessions
 #there are a limited number of nodes that accept interactive login sessions
 #allow you to run interactive jobs or graphical applications. #to start an interactive session run: